 - Enterprises tend to be averse to private clouds because more often than not they are unable to utilize their existing infrastructure.
 Other than the high costs involved, buying new infrastructure means juggling multiple vendors for virtualization, storage, networking, etc., leading to vendor lock-in and increased management complexity.

 - In a bid to avoid vendor lock-in, many enterprises turn to CloudStack for creating private clouds.
 But it takes at least a couple of weeks to deploy using CloudStack and that’s too long.
 It is hard to scale up and delivers a subpar user experience.

 - Besides, CloudStack needs expert cloud engineers, not an easy or cheap challenge to solve.
 In fact, expert manpower accounts for most of the operating costs of a cloud, more than servers, storage, or networking.
 For most businesses, this means making hefty investments in an area that is not their core offering.
 In face of such complexities, enterprises prefer to choose public clouds such as Amazon where creating a virtual machine is child’s play.
 The steps after that may be complicated, but allocating storage and attaching it to a virtual machine is quite simple.

 - Private cloud is not elastic.
 Enterprises are limited by the hardware they have at hand.
 If your workload needs expand and you run out of hardware, you have no choice but to procure new equipment, rack it, and get it up and running, which can take forever.

 These are some fundamental challenges that make it difficult for cloud projects to even get off the ground.
-In our next post, we will discuss more issues such as compliance, security, user experience, and disaster recovery that prey on the minds of enterprises when they consider the shift to a private cloud.
+In our next post, we will discuss more issues such as compliance, security challenges, user experience, and disaster recovery that prey on the minds of enterprises when they consider the shift to a private cloud.